iwiwsb/pegiscraper/README.md

-# PegiScraper
+# PEGI Scraper

-Python script that extracts videogames data from [PEGI](https://pegi.info) such as:
+PEGI Scraper is the python script that extracts videogames data from [PEGI](https://pegi.info) website, such as:
 - Game title
 - Release date
 - Platforms